dfelinto/blender-manual/manual/modeling/geometry_nodes/curve/resample_curve.rst

    :Length:
       Calculate the number of samples by splitting each spline into segments with the specified length.
       The length will be rounded down so that a whole number of samples will fit in each input spline.
+   :Evaluated:
+      Evaluate the spline's points based on the resolution attribute for NURBS and Bezier splines.
+      Changes nothing for poly splines.

 Outputs